louisroa8189/SSW.Rules.Content/rules/do-you-do-cold-emailing-right/rule.md

 6. **Tone:** human, plain English, zero fluff.

 ::: greybox
-SUBJECT: Exploring Synergies with Coupons2Go
+**SUBJECT:** Exploring Synergies with Coupons2Go

-Hi [Contact Name],
+Hi \[Contact Name],

-My name is Josh and I am with Coupons2Go, an industry-leading, award-winning digital couponing platform that has been providing innovative solutions since 2015.
+**OPENER:** My name is Josh and I am with Coupons2Go, an industry-leading, award-winning digital couponing platform that has been providing innovative solutions since 2015.

 We are reaching out to key players in the travel center space to introduce our comprehensive suite of services.

-Our proprietary platform leverages cutting-edge technology, including AI-driven analytics and machine learning algorithms, to optimize customer engagement and maximize ROI.
+**VALUE:** Our proprietary platform leverages cutting-edge technology, including AI-driven analytics and machine learning algorithms, to optimize customer engagement and maximize ROI.
 Our key features include a customizable user interface, robust back-end reporting, seamless POS integration, and a nationwide network of participating brands.
 We offer multiple service tiers, from our basic package to our enterprise-level solution, all designed to enhance brand loyalty and drive incremental revenue.

-I would like to schedule a 30-minute demonstration of our platform's capabilities with you and your team.
+**CTA:** I would like to schedule a 30-minute demonstration of our platform's capabilities with you and your team.
 Please let me know what time works best for you next week.

 Best regards,
 Josh